giovanigarcia/bee/README.md

 **Key Features:**
 - Supports most standard regex features (character classes, quantifiers, alternation, groups, anchors)
 - Generates multiple samples from the same pattern
-- Command-line interface with picocli
 - Programmatic API for use in Java applications
-- Configurable limits for unbounded quantifiers (* and +)

 ## Requirements